Quiet time and time-out: what are they?

 Focus on family rules

 Quiet time and time-out work best when your child knows what to expect.
-So make sure to always follow through on challenging behaviour.
-If your child thinks they might be able to get out of quiet time or time-out, these strategies become much less powerful.
+So make sure always to follow through on challenging behaviour.
+If your child thinks they might be able avoid quiet time or time-out or leave before they’ve calmed down, these strategies become much less powerful.

 If you have a partner, it’s important that you both use quiet time or time-out the same way for the same behaviour.
 You could also speak to your child’s educators and carers and plan to use quiet time or time-out the same way.

-It’s typical for children to behave in challenging ways when they’re ill or going through certain developmental stages, or when there are big changes in your family life.
+It’s common for children to behave in challenging ways when they’re ill or going through certain developmental stages, or when there are big changes in your family life.
 In situations like these, it might be worth waiting to see whether your child’s behaviour changes when the situation changes.
 If it doesn’t, you could try quiet time or time-out.
-Either way it’s always a good idea to spend some time talking with your child about their feelings.
+Either way it’s always a good idea to spend some time calmly talking with your child about their feelings.